nexus-devtools/heroprotocoldocs/src/docs/basics.md

 Opening the MPQ archive is just the first part: once the replay file is opened, it must be decoded from a binary format into something that makes sense of the events and information it contains.
 Luckily, Blizzard has thrown us a bone here: Blizzard open sourced their Heroes of the Storm StormReplay file protocol decoder so we can understand the information within it.
 You can find it at: https://github.com/Blizzard/heroprotocol

-Take a look at [File Formats & Tools]() to learn about other tools that can be used on StormReplay files.
+Take a look at [Developer Tools](/#/docs/developerTools) to learn about other tools that can be used on StormReplay files.